M4riko/SimpleRobot/README.md

 Presenter: RoboController -> interacts with the model and formats display for the view
 Model:	simpleRobot -> acts on inputs and generates data for the output

 The model is a derived form of the Model-view-controller but the view in this case is not a separate enitiy.
-Morover the presenter acts as "Middle Men" between the actual user interface and the model.
-I choose this model becouse it allowes a complete separation of the command interpretation and the changes in the model, also it would be straight forward to change how the data is delivered to the presenter
+Moreover the presenter acts as "Middle Men" between the actual user interface and the model.
+I choose this model because it allowes a complete separation of the command interpretation and the changes in the model, also it would be straight forward to change how the data is delivered to the presenter
 (i.e: over a socket connection)